Cloud-based ERP offers big opportunities says Oracle

 "We have our hardware.
 We have our technology and we have our applications.
 As a company we are moving all of that to a service orientation," he says.

 That service orientation means delivering capability as a infrastructure-as-a-service – ‘just like Amazon's cloud’.
-Platform-as-a-service pulls together the database, Java and middleware capabilities and offering those to customers from Oracle's data centres.
+Platform-as-a-service pulls together the database, Java and middleware capabilities and offering those to customers from Oracle's data centers.
 Applications are also being delivered as a software-as-a-service offering.

 Wampler says the software side of the business is further divided into three segments with focus on customer experience – which covers their sales and marketing cloud and other applications.
 HCM (Human Capital Management) covers core HR.
 The ERP cloud covers traditional back office applications such as financials, projects, procurement and inventory.